-Getting Together is better than most such sexual enrichment books, primarthat should be read and discussed by young people everywhere.
-I like the emphasis on caring for oneself and others, on taking responsibility for one's sexual conduct, and on the importance of honesty between the people involved."-DR.ALAN BELL, Head Psychologist, Kinsey Institute ily because the authors were unwilling merely to recite tired clichés or to oversimplify complex issues.
+Getting Together is better than most such sexual enrichment books, primarily because the authors were unwilling merely to recite tired clichés or to oversimplify complex issues.
 They do discuss coital variations and the sexual response cycle, but they also go beyond such standard fare.
 Much of what is presented is easily recognizable as the central features of sex therapy, particularly the Masters and Johnson program.
 The Zussmans acknowledge this but, emphasizing that their focus is on couple "enrichment" rather than on improved sexual performance by the male or the female alone, they insist that sexuality should not be narrowly equated with intercourse.
-They maintain that couples need adequate privacv with specific times prearranged, and discuss the importance and difficulty of a couple's sharing sexual needs and feelings with each other, while respecting the rights of individuals not to disclose private concerns.
+They maintain that couples need adequate privacy with specific times prearranged, and discuss the importance and difficulty of a couple's sharing sexual needs and feelings with each other, while respecting the rights of individuals not to disclose private concerns.
 Their series of exercises, adapted from similar ones in sexual therapy, include the usual genital and nongenital pleasuring, self-pleasuring, and visual inspection of the body.
 There are discussions of the sexual learning process throughout the life cycle, the impact of performance anxiety on sexual relationships, and sexuality in old age.